Veriff/face_alignment_challenge/README.md

 ## Goal

-#### The goal of the challenge is to make a good-looking montage of images from videos from a database of celebrity videos to match an unknown target video!
+#### Description The goal of the challenge is to make a good-looking montage of images from database of videos to match an unknown target video!
 We will also look through best scoring videos and add points for creativity!

 Good-looking face-alignment has been defined as a cost function that incentivizes keeping visual differences low between consecutive frames and faces aligned between target and produced outputs.

-For creativity, do image warping, have videos of only a single celebrity, add a beat, do face swaps... let your creativity flow and make us laugh! :)
+Let your creativity flow and make us laugh! :)

 Please send your solutions to challenge@veriff.com, more detailed format under [Submitting](https://github.com/Jonksar/face_alignement_challenge#submitting).